red hot poker

 - Is red hot poker good for the Colorado Front Range?

-- Yes. red hot poker is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, red hot poker is a well-suited perennial for Colorado's Front Range.

 - How big does red hot poker get?